ruebenramirez/.dotfiles/README.md

 #Rueben's Dotfiles

-I'm mostly on thinkpads with ubuntu + DWM tiling window manager these days...
+I'm mostly on thinkpads with ubuntu + i3wm tiling window manager these days...

 Installing on a new machine:
 ----------------------------